tsukhu/rwd-spa-alljs-app/README.md

 module so that there is a consistent way of maintaining the configuration.
 * Added `grunt-jshint` module for code review.
 * Added `grunt-jsbeautifier` module for code formating.
-* Added ESAPI support for the login and sign-up forms using module `node-esapi`.
+* Added ESAPI support for the login and sign-up forms using module `node-esapi` and jquery-encoder for security handing for AngularJS controllers (used in poll question creation).

 Tools Used